 Colourful fishing boat in Bakau, Gambia © qiv

-Like a long splinter inserted into the side of Africa, just at the bulge, Gambia is a narrow strip of a country that stretches inland from the beautiful West African coast, following the course of the majestic River Gambia.
-It may be the smallest country in mainland Africa, sandwiched between north and south Senegal, but it is beginning to be noticed by the British package tour trade as an exciting alternative to the crowded resorts of Europe.
+Gambia is a narrow country that stretches inland from the beautiful West African coast, following the course of the majestic River Gambia.
+It may be the smallest country in mainland Africa, sandwiched between north and south Senegal, but it's beginning to be noticed by the British package tour trade as an exciting alternative to the crowded resorts of Europe.
 It has also gained fame for its incredibly varied and accessible bird life.

 Become our Gambia Travel Expert

 We are looking for contributors for our Gambia travel guide.
 If you are a local, a regular traveller to Gambia or a travel professional with time to contribute and answer occasional forum questions, please contact us.